-Community engagement and the promotion of water conservation behaviours were key in encouraging customers to not only comply with water restrictions but to also reduce their consumption in other ways.
-The community responded positively and strongly to the campaigns with demand since the implementation of restrictions in September 2019, 8,426 ML or 17% lower than what would normally be expected under the dry, hot conditions.
-An overview of the engagement and communications initiatives is provided in Table 2.1.
+Community engagement and the promotion of water conservation behaviours were key in encouraging customers to not only comply with Smart Water Choices but to also reduce their consumption in other ways.
+The community responded positively to the campaigns with total demand in 2020-21, 4,730 ML or 8% lower than what would normally be expected under the weather conditions experienced during the year.
+An overview of the engagement and communications initiatives is provided in Table 2.3.

-Table 2-1 Water conservation community engagement programs & partnerships in 2019-20
+Table 2.3Water conservation community engagement programs & partnerships in 2020-21